isomerpages/singapore-customs-cms/_businesses/Compliance/offences-penalties.md

 title: Offences & Penalties
 permalink: /businesses/compliance/offences-and-penalties/
 third_nav_title: Compliance
+variant: markdown
 ---
 # Offences & Penalties

 Common offences committed by traders include:

--   Producing expired or invalid Customs permit for the clearance of goods
+-   Producing expired Customs permit for the clearance of goods
 -   Failure to take up a Customs permit to cover the movement of goods
 -   Failure to produce goods and permits/Carnets at IN/OUT gate of the checkpoint for examination and/or obtain Customs endorsement
 -   Making an incorrect declaration, statement or information